jhpyle/docassemble/_docs/initial.md

 full screen: mobile`, which will make the interview go full screen if the user has either a mobile phone or a tablet.

+## <a name="loop limit"></a><a name="recursion limit"></a>Infinite loop protection

+The [infinite loop protection] section of the [configuration] documentation explains how you can change the default limits on recursion and looping for all interviews on the server.

+You can also set these limits on a per-interview basis using the `loop limit` and `recursion limit` features.

+{% highlight yaml %}
+features:
+  loop limit: 600
+  recursion limit: 600
+{% endhighlight %}

+[infinite loop protection]: {{ site.baseurl }}/docs/config.html#loop limit
 [ending screen]: {{ site.baseurl }}/docs/questions.html#ending screens
 [`device()`]: {{ site.baseurl }}/docs/functions.html#device
 [exit button]: {{ site.baseurl }}/docs/questions.html#special buttons